 A stroke occurs when blood (oxygen) cannot get to the brain tissue, and the brain cells die.
 A stroke can be caused by a clot (called an ischemic stroke) or a ruptured blood vessel (called a hemorrhagic stroke).
 About 9 out of 10 strokes are caused by a clot.

 An ischemic stroke is similar to what happens with a heart attack, when blood to the heart is blocked by a clot and the heart tissue dies.
-Risk factors for heart attack – age, smoking, unhealthy lifestyle, family history – are the same for stroke.
+Risk factors for stroke—age, smoking, unhealthy lifestyle, family history—are the same for a heart attack.

 The predominate symptom of a heart attack is crushing chest pain, but pain is not the most common symptom of a stroke.